ryansheehy0/Cheat_Sheets/Bug_Bounties/cross_site_scripting.md

 	- `element.innerText = userInput;`
 	- `let textNode = document.createTextNode(userInput); element.appendChild(textNode);`
 	- Note: These DO NOT work if the element is a script element as the text will be executed as JS.
+- Use Content-Security Policy(CSPs) which is an additional header in the server or specified in the html which only allows certain
+	- This only limits what XSS can do.
+It might not prevent it.